EMDR THERAPY · TRAUMA TREATMENT · TELEHEALTH

 Part of you knows it belongs to the past.
 Another part reacts as if it is happening now.
 EMDR works with that stored alarm in a structured way.

 Some people avoid trauma work because they fear being overwhelmed.
-Others have talked about the story many times but still feel the same body reaction.
+Others have talked about the story many times, but still feel the same bodily reaction.
 Both experiences make sense.

 Good trauma work respects pacing, consent, stabilization, and clinical fit.
 The goal is not to force disclosure.
 The goal is to help your system process what it is ready to process safely enough to stay engaged.